fluttermtl/flutter_chat_workshop/06_chat_list/instructions.md

 Now that we have the layout, it is time to implement the chat list.
 `ListView` will be our candidate to display the messages.
+The messages will contains the time, the sender name and the message.

 ---